lbaitemple/mini-pupper-aws/robot_ws/src/champ/README.md

 - Click and drag at the position you want the robot to go.

    ![champ](https://raw.githubusercontent.com/chvmp/champ/master/docs/images/navigation.gif)

+# All below is not yet ported for ROS2

 ## 3. Running your own robot: